1940 October 21st/22nd

 “The largest single raids were about 20-30 aircraft against the larger German cities and on two nights, 20th/21st and 24th/25th October, Hamburg was bombed by a number of Wellingtons which started 12 and 13 fires respectively although the loss of life was slight.
 German fighters also started marauding flights, whether intention or not, near Bomber Command airfields as the aircraft were departing for their night's mission.”

-Colin and crew had an eventful return, later related to his parents in Australia by letter.
-That ketter was quoted by the Adelaide Advertiser on 17th June 1941.
+Colin and crew had an eventful return, later related to his parents in Australia by letter, later quoted by the Adelaide Advertiser on 17th June 1941.

 “We took off after dark and made for the ‘other side.’
 We duly arrived over the target, and after a period of searching, identified the place.
 Just as we were about to drop the first bomb, we ran into “merry Hell”.
 There seemed to be literally hundreds of searchlights, all of them right on us, and the most terrific and accurate A.A. fire I have seen.
 We were hit by the first salvo, and we went down and down, completely blinded by the searchlights.
 In desperation, I dropped my bombs, and was able to regain control.
 We then limped home.